 Property agents and lawyers

-Flats to rent are sometimes managed and advertised directly by the owners themselves, often using local newspapers or sites such as Citylets or Studentpad.
+Flats to rent are sometimes managed and advertised directly by the owners themselves, often using local newspapers or sites such as Citylets.
 Usually they will employ an agent to manage the property and deal with the advertising, lease paperwork, rent collection etc. Many agents will also deal with routine repairs and maintenance.

 There are many firms of estate agents and property managers in Edinburgh, and many firms of solicitors (lawyers), who also specialise in the buying, selling and renting of property.